stealth-prk/Project-Rubi-Ka-GUI/README.md

 Download one of the ZIP files from the latest release.
 Extract the included GUI folder into your AO client's Gui directory:

-  --> Open PRK Launcher
+1) Open PRK Launcher
-  --> Click "Settings"
+2) Click "Settings"
-  --> Navigate to "GUI" Tab
+3) Navigate to "GUI" Tab
-  --> Click "Open Data Folder"
+4) Click "Open Data Folder"
-  --> Navigate to "GUI" Folder
+5) Navigate to "GUI" Folder
-  --> Extract folder and contents into "GUI" Folder --> Restart PRK Launcher
+6) Extract folder and contents into "GUI" Folder
+7) Restart PRK Launcher
-  --> Navigate back to "GUI" Tab
+8) Navigate back to "GUI" Tab
-  --> In the "GUI Skin" menu, select the latest stable release.
+9) In the "GUI Skin" menu, select the latest stable release.
-  --> Click "Save"
+10) Click "Save"
-  --> GUI will now load in upon launch.
+11) GUI will now load in upon launch.

+Screenshots for reference:

+placeholder

 **Notes**